FWJK1/SEE-Lab-LCA-Analyis/README.md

     }
     ```
 * The secrets folder is included in the `.gitignore` file, so the info stays on your local machine.

+## Steps
+* First, run the 01_setup.ipynb notebook to build the SEE_LAB Brightway Project and load it with the ecoinvent database.
+For some reason this only seems to work in a jupyter notebook and not in a .py script.